 Missing values, data quality, and data exclusion

-Stata 15.1 for Windows is used to check the data quality and aggregate the data according to our operationalizations.
+We use and will use Stata 15.1 for Windows to check the data quality and aggregate the data according to our operationalizations.
 As outlined in the ‘Statement on transparency and ethics’ section, the first wave of our data collection has already been completed.
 We have already performed some data quality checks to exclude participants with poor data quality.
-This was necessary so that we can continuously monitor the correct number of participants (i.e., without exclusions) in order to invite additional account holders if necessary (see "Sample size and power calculation").
+This was necessary so that we can continuously monitor the correct number of participants (i.e., without exclusions) in order to invite additional account holders if necessary (see ‘Sample size and power calculation’).
+Overall, we expect three different kinds of missing and excluded data, which we will handle differently:

+Exclusion due to poor data quality

 Regarding the questionnaire data, missing values are not expected after the questionnaire is completed, as the answers required to test our hypotheses are mandatory.
 It is not possible to continue the survey without completing all parts.
 However, the questionnaires (sociodemographic variables, impulsive personality traits) will contain ‘bogus items’ (attention-check questions such as ‘Please select option 4 for this item.’) to control attention and seriousness when completing the questionnaire.
-Participants who have not answered these control items correctly were and will be excluded.
-A plausibility check was and will also be performed on the time it takes participants to complete all study items (i.e., at least 10 minutes for the first wave survey).
-Participants who are below the plausible time limit were and will be excluded.
+Participants who have not answered these control items correctly were and will be completely excluded from the study.
+A plausibility check was and will also be performed on the time it takes participants to complete all study items (i.e., at least 10 minutes for the first wave survey and at least 7.5 minutes for the second and third wave).
+Participants who are below the plausible time limit were and will be completely excluded from the study.

+Exclusion due to accuracy check

 Regarding impulsive choice, we do not expect any missing values for the MCQ, as the responses are mandatory to progress in the study.
-We followed and will follow the recommendation by Kaplan et al. (2019) and exclude participants with a consistency score below 75%, as this may indicate a lack of attention.
-In addition, we excluded and will exclude participants who did and do not switch in the MCQ, i.e. always choosing the small or later option, as this may also indicate inattention.
+We followed and will follow the recommendation by Kaplan et al. (2019) and exclude participants’ values from the data set with a consistency score below 75%, as this may indicate a lack of attention.
+In addition, we excluded and will exclude participants’ values who did and do not switch in the MCQ, i.e. always choosing the smaller or later option, as this may also indicate inattention.

 Regarding impulsive action, we followed and will follow the standard procedure in our lab to ensure data quality in the Go/Nogo task (Wolff et al., 2016, 2020).
-To ensure that observations are only used for further analyses if participants understood and actually followed the task instructions, cases were and will be excluded from further analyses if accuracy in the critical condition of the task (i.e., Go trials) is below chance (i.e., if the binomial probability of a participant achieving higher accuracy than observed by chance is >.05; following Friedman et al., 2008).
+To ensure that observations are only used for further analyses if participants understood and actually followed the task instructions, participants’ values were and will be excluded from further analyses if accuracy in the critical condition of the task (i.e., Go trials) is below chance (i.e., if the binomial probability of a participant achieving higher accuracy than observed by chance is >.05; following Friedman et al., 2008).
 Error rates included and will include only no-go trials.
 Reaction times included and will include only correct go trials.
 Reaction times below 100 milliseconds (ms) and reaction times deviating from the median by more than 3.32 median absolute deviations were and will also be excluded (Wilcox & Keselman, 2003).
+If participants have a missing value in the MCQ and/ or the Go/Nogo task due to our exclusion criteria, we will handle the missing values with full information maximum likelihood (FIML) within the models to test our hypotheses (see ‘Hypothesis testing’).

+c) Missing values in the player tracking data